wiltonlazary/lakeFS/docs/deploy/gcp.md

 Depending on your DNS provider, refer to the documentation on how to add CNAME records.

 ## Next Steps

 Your next step is to [prepare your storage](../setup/storage/index.md).
 If you already have a storage bucket/container, you are ready to [create your first lakeFS repository](../setup/create-repo.md).

-{% include_relative includes/why-dns.md %}